JureSeselj/discover-the-world/README.md

 ### Navbar

-* Navbar with Home and High Scores button to allow the user easy access to all pages.
+* Navbar with Home and High Scores menu to allow the user easy access to all pages.

 ![Navigation Bar](/docs/navbar-image.png)
 ### Introduction Page